qzmp10/shopping-cart/README.md

+challenges:
-challenges: moving state from routes
+-moving state from routes
+-figuring out setting session and local storage with useEffect...